Neža Ema Mikec

 Neža Mikec, sister Ema, (9 January 1877 – 2 March 1967) was a Slovenian embroiderer.
-As a member of the School Sisters of Christ the King she led the convent embroidery workshop in Maribor and, in collaboration with Helena Kottler Vurnik and Ivan Vurnik, helped shape 20th-century Slovene ecclesiastical textile art.
+As a member of the School Sisters of Christ the King, she led the convent embroidery workshop in Maribor and, in collaboration with Helena Kottler Vurnik and Ivan Vurnik, she helped shape 20th-century Slovene ecclesiastical textile art.

 Early life

 Neža Ema Mikec was born into a devout family on 9 January 1877 in Leskovec near Novo Mesto.
-Her mother was the farmer Marija Gričar and her father the farmer Jurij Mikec.
+Her mother was the farmer Maria Gričar and her father the farmer Georg Mikec.
 She first attended primary school in Velika Brusnica, then the convent school of the School Sisters of Notre Dame in Šmihel near Novo Mesto.
 In Šmihel she also learned embroidery.
 In 1892 she began attending the private women's teacher-training school of the School Sisters of Christ the King in Maribor.